cachix/devenv/docs/services.md

   include-markdown "services-all.md"
 %}

-You can find the definitions of all services [here](https://github.com/cachix/devenv/tree/main/src/modules/services).
+You can find all supported options for services [here](https://devenv.sh/reference/options/#servicesadminerenable).